vpdb/server/src/app/vpinball/README.md

 completely removed or at least simplified.

-VPDB might be able to provide a tool for detecting unusual amount of vertices in table and reduce them.
+VPDB might be able to provide a tool for detecting unusual amount of vertices in an uploaded table and reduce them.

 A Visual Pinball table consists of many different items.
 The exporter supports all items that are visually rendered on the playfield.